markshust/docker-meteor/README.md

 This is a simple Dockerfile for running Meteor 1.3+ with Docker.
 This implements the new NPM integration included in Meteor 1.3, and installs all necessary NPM modules.

 ## Usage
-Just place this file into the root of your Meteor installation.
-You can build the command by running:
+Just place this file into the root of your Meteor installation and the appropriate [.dockerignore](https://github.com/markoshust/docker-meteor/blob/master/.dockerignore) file.
+Then execute the build command by running:

 ```
 docker build -t foo/barbaz:1.0.0 .